Diameter Protocol Emulator

 Call Statistics, Events, Link Status

-Call Statistics & Status - By default, all call handling scripts (irrespective of the type of the functions) are assessed by MAPS™ Diameter to provide statistical information about total calls, active calls, completed calls, passed calls, and failed calls.
+Call Statistics & Message Status - By default, all call handling scripts (irrespective of the type of the functions) are assessed by MAPS™ Diameter to provide statistical information about total calls, active calls, completed calls, passed calls, and failed calls.
 It is also possible to characterize the statistical information under different groups of call handling scripts under a unique heading.
+The Message Stats feature provides the count of protocol messages transmitted and received during the call, thus allowing users to monitor the real-time events.

 In addition, Call Generation and Call Reception windows provide useful call status & script execution results.